intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/kernels/docs/kernel_desc/binaryop_injector.md

 };
 ```
 <a name="NTo8Z"></a>
-# how to use
+# Usage
 <a name="BVBDX"></a>
-## kernel developer perspective
+## Developer's Perspective
-Kernel developer only needs two steps to use the `binaryop_injector`.<br />step1. initial the `binaryop_injector` in kernel's construct function.
+Transformers-accelerated Libraries developer only needs two steps to use the `binaryop_injector`.<br />step1. initial the `binaryop_injector` in kernel's construct function.
 ```cpp
 binary_injector.binary_injector_init(this);
 ```